Cjkjvfnby/big-o-easy-as-pie/slides/big_o_rules.rst

 -------

 Complexity is not the execution time, you can drop less significant part easily.
-The same rules that are used for comparing the function between themself are used to simplify them.
+The same rules that are used for comparing the functions between themself are used to simplify them.